carlodenardin/multimodal-human-eval/README.md

 For each problem, various graphical representations have been created:

-- Flowcharts with 3 levels of detail
+- Flowcharts with 3 levels of detail (high, medium, low - level)
-- BPMN with 3 levels of detail
+- BPMN with 3 levels of detail (high, medium, low - level)
-- Block diagrams with 1 level of detail
+- Block diagrams with 1 level of detail (high-level)

 Additionally, the "Others" folder contains graphical representations created by external contributors to the project.
 Details can be found in the following tables.